-Adjust oven rack on the lowest rail (do not preheat the oven).
-Place chicken, breast side down, on cutting board.
+- Adjust the oven rack on the lowest rail (do not preheat the oven).
+Place chicken, breast side down, on a cutting board.
 Using poultry or kitchen shears, cut through bones on either side of the backbone.
-Trim off any excess fat and skin and discard backbone.
-Flip chicken and press on breastbone to flatten.
-Using the tip of a paring knife, poke holes through the skin over the entire surface of chicken.
+Trim off any excess fat and skin.
+Flip chicken and press on breastbone to flatten. using the tip of a paring knife, poke holes through the skin over the entire surface of the chicken.
 This will provide enough “vents” for the steam to escape and prevent the skin from developing blisters and burn.

-Heat remaining 1 tablespoon oil in a broiler-safe 12-inch (30 cm) skillet over high heat until just smoking.
-Place chicken in skillet, skin side up, and transfer to oven, positioning the skillet as close to the center of the oven as the handle allows (turn handle so it points toward one of the oven’s front corners.)
+- Heat remaining 1 tablespoon oil in a broiler-safe 12-inch (30 cm) skillet over high heat until just smoking.
+Place chicken in skillet, skin side up, and transfer to the oven.
 Turn on the broiler.
-If your broiler has multiple settings, choose the highest one and broil the chicken for 25 minutes.
-Rotate skillet by moving the handle to opposite front corner of the oven and continue to broil until skin is dark golden brown and thickest part of breast registers 150°F / 66°C, 20 to 30 minutes longer.
+If your broiler has multiple settings, choose the highest one and broil the chicken for 1 hour, until the skin is dark golden brown.
+If the skin starts getting too dark or develops burns, cover it with a sheet of aluminum foil.

-Transfer chicken to carving board and let rest, uncovered, for 15 minutes.
-While chicken rests, stir thyme springs and garlic into juices in skillet and let stand for 10 minutes.
+- Transfer chicken to carving board and let rest, uncovered, for 15 minutes.
+While chicken rests, stir thyme sprigs and garlic into the juices in the skillet and let stand for 10 minutes.

-Carve chicken and transfer any accumulated juices to skillet.
+- Carve chicken and transfer any accumulated juices to the skillet.
 Strain sauce through fine-mesh strainer and season with salt and pepper to taste.
 Serve chicken, passing sauce and lemon wedges separately.